 Aquariums with floating plants usually face little or no algae problems.
 But, remember, covering the whole surface might hinder the growth of other plants if any.

-Floating plants add a new dimension to the aquarium, bring natural ambiance & wilderness.
+Floating plants add a new dimension to the aquarium, bringing natural ambiance & wilderness.
 Lovely leaves above the water surface & trailing roots throughout the water beautify the ecosystem & your aquascapes.

 Aerate the Aquarium